Social Icons

 Directed by Robert Stevenson

-Based on Fred Gipson’s 1956 children’s book of the same name, Old Yeller is about a man’s best friend—a dog who was ready to do anything to protect his human family.
+Old Yeller is a cultural icon, and is based on Fred Gipson’s 1956 children’s book of the same name, Old Yeller is about a man’s best friend—a dog who was ready to do anything to protect his human family.

 The movie features a great cast, from the kids to the grown-ups—everyone was just perfect.
 I also have to give Disney a pat on the back for the dog training.
-It was wonderful to see the dog’s reactions and behaviors, showing that a lot of time went into his training.
+It was wonderful to see the dog’s reactions and behaviours, showing that a lot of time went into his training.

 Even the child actor who played Arliss was impressive.
 I ended up loving his portrayal, as his pocket never seemed to lack anything but fun.